 “Fostering positive emotions through gratitude is easy and powerful,” says Dr. Christine Carter, author and senior fellow at the University of California, Berkeley.
 “The science on this is blazingly clear.
 There are loads of research studies that show how much higher functioning people are when they feel appreciated by their teams and their manager.”

-Takeaway: Feeling appreciated is the biggest driver of workplace happiness for accounting professionals, according to the report.
+Takeaway: Feeling appreciated is the biggest driver of happiness in the workplace for accounting professionals, according to the report.

 2. Conduct a teambuilding event